Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Minorization-Maximization

 \section{Minorization-Maximization}

-Problem \eqref{WSR} is non-concave in the transmit covariance matrices $\bmT_{k_b}$ and $\bmQ_{j_b}$ due to the interference terms, and finding its global optimum is very challenging.
-To find its sub-optimal solution based on alternating optimization, we leverage the minorization-maximization (MM) method \cite{stoica2004cyclic}, which allows reformulating \eqref{WSR} with its minorizer using the difference-of-convex (DC) functions \cite{stoica2004cyclic}.
+Finding the global optimum of problem \eqref{WSR} is extremely challenging as it is non-concave in the transmit covariance matrices $\bmT_{k_b}$ and $\bmQ_{j_b}$ due to interference.
+To find its sub-optimal solution based on alternating optimization, we leverage the MM method \cite{stoica2004cyclic}, which allows reformulating \eqref{WSR} with its minorizer using the difference-of-convex (DC) functions \cite{stoica2004cyclic}.